GeoscienceAustralia/wagl/docs/source/hdf5.rst

 As mentioned previously, is a simple method similar to other geospatial formats for storing the corner tie point of the array with a real world coordinate, along with the coordinate reference system.
 Both items are easily parsed to GDAL or rasterio for interpretation.
-A *Description* attribute is generally attached to every Image dataset as a means of easier understanding for anyone working with the code and wondering what a given image is representing.
+A *description* attribute is generally attached to every Image dataset as a means of easier understanding for anyone working with the code and wondering what a given image is representing.

 An example of the yaml document, as extracted using *gaip_convert*, for an IMAGE dataset written tile by tile is given as follows: